Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Discussion

 \subsection{Consequences of the 1-PN terms}

 Phase-space volume is preserved in a solution to a conservative Hamiltonian system, but shrinks in a dissipative system \citep{Shivamoggi2014}, as is the case in general relativity.
 The contraction of the phase-space volume gives rise to an attractor, and as a consequence, can have bounded trajectories \citep{Berge1987-BEROWC}.
-It is not a-priori clear, however, how dissipation in an otherwise conservative system affects chaotic motion \citep{Lakshmanan2003}.
+It is not a priori clear, however, how dissipation in an otherwise conservative system affects chaotic motion \citep{Lakshmanan2003}.
 We find that in the conservative 1-PN regime, the chaotic behavior of N-body systems is already affected.
 In particular, for $N \apgt 10$, simulations that only include the 1-PN pairwise terms behave differently than when the 1-PN cross-terms for the EIH equations of motion are incorporated into the simulations.
 The behavior of relativistic systems with $v/c \apgt 0.005$ and for $N \apgt 10$ is considerably less chaotic than their less-relativistic $v/c\aplt 10^{-3}$ and Newtonian counterparts.

-\subsection{Validity of the Post-Newtonian terms}
+\subsection{Validity of the post-Newtonian terms}

 In this study, we rely on the post-Newtonian expansion of the EIH equations of motion.
-Ideally, we would have adopted full general relativity in our $N$-body calculations, but this is somewhat beyond the scope of our study and numerically challenging.
+Ideally, we would have adopted full general relativity in our $N$-body calculations, but this is somewhat beyond the scope of our study and is numerically challenging.

-In an attempt to quantify the validity of the post-Newtonian expansion adopted here, we compare the apsidal motion of the orbit-averaged evolution, for a two-body system with total mass $M$, the semi-major axis $a$ and eccentricity $e$.
-We write the relative velocity in a circular orbit in terms of the gravitational radius, $r_g = GM/c^2$ and the speed of light as
+In an attempt to quantify the validity of the post-Newtonian expansion adopted here, we compared the apsidal motion of the orbit-averaged evolution for a two-body system with total mass $M$, semimajor axis $a,$ and eccentricity $e$.
+We write the relative velocity in a circular orbit in terms of the gravitational radius, $r_g = GM/c^2$ , and the speed of light as

 The Taylor-series expansion then starts to break down for $v \equiv c/\sqrt{10} \sim 0.3 c$ \citep{2011PNAS..108.5938W}.
-During our $N$-body calculations we keep track of this velocity to ensure that the Taylor series expansion in our calculations remains reliable.
-However, this safety check does not guarantee that our results are not affected, particularly for large values of $v/c$.
+During our $N$-body calculations, we kept track of this velocity to ensure that the Taylor series expansion in our calculations remained reliable.
+However, this safety check does not guarantee that our results are not affected, particularly for high values of $v/c$.